 HATCHLING AND JUVENILE SNAKES THAT ARE NOT EATING

 The first, and best, feeding option is to confine the snake with a live fuzzy or pinkie mouse in a reptile deli cup overnight.
 (Reptile deli cups can be purchased at pet stores or online, or home-made from a regular deli cup.
 Any secure, small enclosure with a ventilated top is fine.)
-Once the snake eats, repeat the feeding strategy that worked once weekly for 3 weeks before trying thawed frozen pinkies.
+Once the snake eats, repeat this feeding strategy once weekly for 3 weeks before trying thawed frozen fuzzy or pinkie.

 Food options to consider, using the same deli-cup technique, if the snake does not eat: